 - Drug abuse violations

 - Weapons violations

 - Hate crimes

-- On Campus: property owned or controlled by the university that is reasonably contiguous to one another and directly supports or relates to the institution’s education purpose (main campus).
+- On Campus: Property owned or controlled by UNTHSC that is reasonably contiguous to one another and directly supports or relates to UNTHSC’s education purpose.

-- Non-campus: any building or property owned or controlled by the institution or an officially recognized student organization that is frequently used by students and is not within the same reasonably contiguous geographic area of the institution.
+- Non-campus: Buildings or property owned or controlled by UNTHSC or a recognized student organization that is frequently used by students for educational purposes and is not within the same reasonably contiguous area.

 Additional Information and Resources